ifm/libo3d3xx/doc/utils.md

 o3d3xx-reboot
 -------------

-This program peforms a soft boot of the camera.
+This program performs a soft boot of the camera.

 o3d3xx-reset
 ------------